saitejesh12345/JUnit5_Advanced_Part4/README.md

 **->** The WebLayer which we write test ,**Http request will be handled and Bean validation will be Performed.** And the Service layer,a real production version of our code will be executed and in data layer Actual Communication of database will be Performed. **So NO MOCKING of any Layer or Any Objects will be done**.

 **->** Even though our Real web Server will not be Started by default,we Can still test Our code Integrated with all layers.But **if needed we can load our SpringBoot application with Embedded Server we can make it run on random SPecific PORT Number.**

+ # What you'll learn?

+ **In this course, you will learn how to write Unit tests and Integration tests in BDD style for Spring Boot applications   using JUnit 5, Mockito, AssertJ, Hamcrest, JsonPath.**

+**1.** Learn to write industry-standard Unit and Integration tests in BDD (Behaviour Driven Development) style using Spring Boot Starter Test dependency from scratch

+**2.** Learn how to use BDD (Behaviour Driven Development) format that is given/when/then to write Unit tests.

+**3.** Learn to Unit test the Spring boot application Repository layer

+**4.** Learn to Unit test the Spring boot application Service layer

+**5.** Learn to Unit test the Spring boot application Controller layer

+**6.** Learn how to do Integration testing for the Spring boot application.

+**7.** Learn how to do Integration testing using Testcontainers // very important

+**8.** You will learn to use the most important Unit Testing ANNOTATIONS - @SpringBootTest, @WebMvcTest, @DataJpaTest, and @MockBean

+**9.** Use ALL the FRAMEWORKS in Spring Boot Starter Test - JUnit, Spring Test, Spring Boot Test, AssertJ, Hamcrest, Mockito, JSONassert, and JsonPath.

+**10.** You will learn to write Unit tests using Mocks and Stubs created with Mockito

+**11.** Learn how to use Mockito annotations to create mock objects.